Syaiful Cahya

-Syaiful Indra Cahya (born 28 May 1992) is an Indonesian professional footballer who plays as a defender for Liga 2 club RANS Nusantara.
+Syaiful Indra Cahya (born 28 May 1992) is an Indonesian professional footballer who plays as a defender.

 Club career

 Cahya played for various clubs in the top two divisions of Indonesia, most prominently Persija Jakarta and Arema, as well as in the breakaway Liga Primer Indonesia, which later became known as the Indonesian Premier League.

 In 2021, while playing for PSG Pati, Cahya seriously injured Persiraja Banda Aceh midfielder Muhammad Nadhif through a kung fu kick.
 The story of the incident reached as far as Spain.

 International career

 Cahya represented Indonesia at the 2012 Hassanal Bolkiah Trophy and the 2014 Asian Games.
 He made his senior international debut on 6 February 2013 in a 2015 AFC Asian Cup qualification match against Iraq.